Dynamical Lensing Tomography of Black Hole Ringdown: Lensing Tomography

+On the other hand, at late times, the evolution exhibits a power-law decay.
+This distinction arises from deflections developing in two distinct regions.
+During the early stages, the photon encounters the GW field close to the BH, where the $1/r$ component of the perturbation dominates and induces a deflection that decays locally in an exponential fashion—reflecting the ringdown behavior of the GW itself.
+At late times, the encounter occurs farther from the BH, where the photon and GW propagate nearly anti-parallel.
+In this regime, the deflection effect receives non-vanishing contributions only from the $1/r^3$ component of the metric perturbations.
+Indeed, our results are consistent with a power-law scaling, $\tilde{\delta} \propto \tilde{t}_o^{-3}$, as shown by the dashed fit in Fig.~\ref{fig:rho}, following the behavior predicted in Refs.~\cite{Damour:1998jm,Kopeikin:1998ts,Kopeikin:1999ev,Kopeikin:2006gf}.

-We also display cases with different observer inclination angles $\theta_o$ in Fig.~\ref{fig:theta_dep}, fixing the impact parameters at $\tilde{\rho} = 10M$ along the $+\tilde{X}$-axis.
-Similar to the observations in Fig.~\ref{fig:rho_dep}, the variations exhibit two types of behavior: a slow decay predominates at smaller $\theta_o$, while larger $\theta_o$ are primarily characterized by ringdown-like decay and oscillation.
-This distinction can again be attributed to the propagation of the polar angle from infinity to the BH, where smaller $\theta_o$ corresponds to larger $\theta$ in this trajectory.
-For $\theta_o= \pi(1-10^{-4})$ for example, the deflection angle mimics the ringdown frequency to one part in $10^{10}$!
+We also present cases with different observer inclination angles $\theta_o$ in Fig.~\ref{fig:theta_dep}, with the impact parameters fixed at $\tilde{\rho} / M = 10$ along the $+\tilde{X}$-axis.
+Similar to the observations in Fig.~\ref{fig:rho}, the evolutions exhibit two distinct types of behavior: a ringdown-like exponential decay with oscillations, and a subsequent power-law decay proportional to $\tilde{t}_o^{-3}$.
+The power-law tail becomes more pronounced at smaller $\theta_o$.
+This effect is due to the polar angle $\theta$ of photon geodesics at $t \approx r_*$ being closer to $\pi$, where the metric perturbation of the $\ell=m=2$ mode is most dominant, as shown in the angular distribution of the GW ringdown in the inset panel.
+For $\theta_o = \pi(1-10^{-4})$, the deflection angle is predominantly characterized by ringdown behavior, with the oscillation frequency mirroring the ringdown frequency to one part in $10^{10}$.

+Furthermore, we consider the effect of incorporating the QNM's mirror mode with equal energy, reflecting a more realistic scenario where the SMBHB was in a quasi-circular orbit before the merger.
+This setup also exhibits the two previously discussed characteristics: an initial rapid decay during the ringdown phase, followed by a late-time power-law tail, as shown in Supplemental Material~C~\cite{SupplementalMaterial}.